 tips for coping with OCD

 OCD can have a significant impact on a person’s quality of life.
-That’s why if you are struggling, it’s important to think about ways that may help you to cope.
+So, if you’re struggling, it’s important to think about ways that may help you cope.

-If this is something you’d like to try, you could consider some of the options below.
+For example, you could consider some of the options below…

 1. Stay active

-Most of us know of the many physical benefits of exercise, but research has found that it can also help relieve OCD symptoms.
+Most of us know the physical benefits of exercise, but research has found that it can also help relieve OCD symptoms.

 For example, this study found that both the severity and frequency of OCD symptoms were reduced immediately after exercising.